-A deferred inflow of resources represents an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources (revenue) until that future time.
-Deferred inflows relate to the GASB Statement No. 68 pension liability.
+A deferred inflow of resources represent an acquisition of net assets that applies to a future period and will not be recognized as an inflow of resources (revenue) until that future time.
+Deferred inflows relate to the GASB Statement No. 68 - Accounting and Financial Reporting for Pensions.
 Details of the account are included in Note 6.